nishad10/UTACSEC/README.md

 run the script at the first level:

-(You need to add a JWT_SECRET in .env to connect to MongoDB just add JWT_SECRET=something in .env file)
+(You need to add a JWT_SECRET in .env and also MongoDB key just add JWT_SECRET=something and other secret keys here in .env file)

 ```terminal
 // in the root level